esmakov/bittorrent-client/README.md

-A minimal bittorrent client with no dependencies outside the Go standard library.
-Made purely as a learning project, USE AT YOUR OWN RISK.
+A minimal bittorrent client made purely as a learning project, USE AT YOUR OWN RISK.

 The [mktorrent](github.com/pobrn/mktorrent/) package is required to build test code.